MalTheLegend104/WallShell/docs/options.md

 - You have to be very careful as to what context things are defined in.
     - Defining things like aliases in the scope of a function can lead to major problems.
     - [See this for more specifics.](disable_malloc.md)

+There are two parameters as a result of disabling malloc:

+- COMMAND_LIMIT
+    - Sets the maximum amount of commands that can be added to the handler.
+    - Defaults to 25
+    - You should set it to be the amount of commands you are using.
+        - If you need to dynamically add/remove commands during runtime, make sure you make this big enough to accommodate that.
+    - If you try to add more commands after it's reached the maximum, it just ignores the new commands.
+- MAX_ARGS
+    - Max amount of arguments in `argv`.
+Normally there is limitless arguments in argv (as long as it fits within MAX_COMMAND_BUF).
+    - Defaults to 32
+        - 32 should be a reasonable maximum, but if you find yourself using more than 32 arguments, increase this.
+        - This doesn't necessarily have a large impact on memory usage, but making it excessively large will.

 CUSTOM_CURSOR_CONTROL